hackforla/website/_projects/ems-triage-tracker.md

 identification: '221542759'
 title: EMS Triage Tracker
 description: 'The EMS Triage Tracker app provides the ability to track both primary and secondary triage during Mass Casualty Incidents, as well as provide incident command with tools to view and direct the operation of all personnel involved.'
-# card image should be 600px wide x 400px high
 image: /assets/images/projects/ems-triage-tracker.png
 alt: 'EMS Triage Tracker Logo'
-# hero image should be 1500px wide x 700px high
 image-hero: /assets/images/projects/ems-triage-tracker-hero.png
 alt-hero: 'EMS Triage Tracker dashboard with breakdown of casualty numbers and a satellite view of the street grid with blue casualty location markers.'
 leadership: